AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-bi.md

 ## Reporting Services Native Mode Configuration
 The virtual machine gallery image for SQL Server includes Reporting Services Native mode installed, however the report server is not configured.
 The steps in this section configure the Reporting Services report server.
 For more detailed information on configuring Reporting Services Native mode, see [Install Reporting Services Native Mode Report Server (SSRS)](https://msdn.microsoft.com/zh-cn/library/ms143711.aspx).

-> [AZURE.NOTE]
+> [!NOTE]
-> For similar content that uses Windows PowerShell scripts to configure the report server, see [Use PowerShell to Create an Azure VM With a Native Mode Report Server](/documentation/articles/virtual-machines-windows-classic-ps-sql-report/).
+> For similar content that uses Windows PowerShell scripts to configure the report server, see [Use PowerShell to Create an Azure VM With a Native Mode Report Server](./virtual-machines-windows-classic-ps-sql-report.md).

 ### <a name="connect-to-the-virtual-machine-and-start-the-reporting-services-configuration-manager"></a> Connect to the Virtual Machine and Start the Reporting Services Configuration Manager
 There are two common workflows for connecting to an Azure Virtual Machine:

 * To connect in the , click the name of the virtual machine and then click **Connect**.
 A Remote desktop connection opens and the computer name is automatically populated.

     ![connect to azure virtual machine](./media/virtual-machines-windows-classic-ps-sql-bi/IC650112.gif)
 * Connect to the virtual machine with Windows Remote Desktop Connection.
 In the user interface of the remote desktop:

     1. Type the **cloud service name** as the computer name.
     2. Type colon (:) and the public port number that is configured for the TCP remote desktop endpoint.

+        ```
         Myservice.chinacloudapp.cn:63133
+        ```

         For more information, see [What is a cloud service?](/documentation/articles/fundamentals-application-models/).

 **Start Reporting Services Configuration Manager.**